Christchurch Park: Arboreta

 The Upper and Lower Arboreta within Christchurch Park are the horticultural gem of Ipswich providing inspiration to gardeners and a tranquil setting for relaxation and reflection.
 Just a few minutes from the town centre the formal gardens are planted with seasonal bedding displays, rose and shrub beds, an island herbaceous bed, formal carpet bedding and a large rockery.
 Paths gently weave through the gardens past tennis courts, croquet lawns and a band stand.
 Visitors will find ample seating and a large grass area for picnics.

 The Upper Arboretum

 The Upper Arboretum was opened as the first public park in Ipswich in 1853.
 It was envisaged as providing "healthful and harmonious recreation" by James Allen Ransome, a Councillor with Ipswich Municipal Council.

 Wildlife and ornithology

 Christchurch Park is home to in excess of 100 different bird varieties, including a large selection of ducks, geese and swans which inhabit the two large ponds situated within the park.
+Wilderness Pond is also home to a number of terrapins.
 A small bird reserve was set up in the early 1990s, and dog-walkers are restricted to keeping their pets on a lead within this area to reduce disturbances to the birds.
 Alongside the birds of the park, grey squirrels and a fox inhabit the arboreta.
 There is also a deer residing on the island in the wilderness pond.